-In Alaska, you may take the Core tests to satisfy the basic competency exam requirement for Initial teacher certification.
-An approved Praxis II® exam meets the content area exam requirement for Professional Teacher certification.
+In Alaska, you may take the Core tests to satisfy the basic competency exam requirement for Initial Teacher certification.
+Approved Praxis® Subject Assessments (formerly the Praxis II® tests) meet the content area exam requirement for Professional Teacher certification.

-In Alaska, you may take the appropriate Praxis II as one option toward becoming highly qualified in a specific content area.
+In Alaska, you may take the appropriate Praxis Subject Assessments as one option toward becoming highly qualified in a specific content area.

-In Alaska, you may also add endorsements to your teaching certificate in five areas based on the successful completion of the appropriate Praxis II exams.
+In Alaska, you may also add endorsements to your teaching certificate in five areas based on the successful completion of the appropriate Praxis Subject Assessments.

 - The Praxis Series® Information Bulletin